How climate change affects air quality

 The greenhouse effect

 Global warming started during the Industrial Revolution when manufacturing began to burn fossil fuels and create air pollution.
-As factories—and later cars and more—emitted toxic fumes, the gases became trapped in the earth’s atmosphere.
+As factories—and later cars and more—emitted toxic fumes, the gasses became trapped in the earth’s atmosphere.
 This led to the “greenhouse effect.”
-The sun warmed Earth as always, but now it was also warming the trapped gases, which in turn radiate heat back down to the surface.
+The sun warmed Earth as always, but now it was also warming the trapped gasses, which in turn radiate heat back down to the surface.

 Cycle: air pollution, global warming and climate change

 This became a dangerous cycle that is still in effect: Air pollution leads to higher global temperatures.
 The increased temperatures exacerbate climate change.
 Then climate change intensifies some types of air pollution.
 The ongoing cycle causes both the climate and air quality to deteriorate.